pmuens/awesome-serverless/README.md

 - [AWS log parser](https://github.com/rotemtam/serverless-aws-logs-parser) - Make sense of Lambda and API Gateway CloudWatch log files.
 - [IronFunctions](https://github.com/iron-io/functions) - The Serverless Microservices Platform.
 - [Dromedary Serverless](https://github.com/stelligent/dromedary-serverless) - Project which deploys dromedary in AWS Lambda and also demonstrates the use of CodePipeline.
+- [Building Scikit-Learn For AWS Lambda](https://serverlesscode.com/post/scikitlearn-with-amazon-linux-container) - Using The Amazon Linux Image To Build Lambda Packages.

 ## Plugins